mentlsve/aws-sap-c02-prep-notes/vpn.md

 * Customer Gateway is the representation of the other (e.g. on-premises) endpoint
 * Supports static routing and dynamic routing (BGP)
 * BGP requires configuration of ASN of CGW and ASN on VGW
+* You can attach one virtual private gateway to a VPC at a time
+* Up to 1.25 Gbps per tunnel

 ## Transitive traffic